 We're muddling along, doing gardening, for the most part.
 I did replace four broken panes on the front doors the other day.
 I was pleased to do something on the house.
 There's another broken window up high that C. will have to help me with (either by doing the whole job, or holding the ladder for me and being prepared to catch me should I fall over backwards, which I have tendency to do).
 Then the sidelights need attention.
 They are narrow stacks of three panes, but the muntins, the pieces of wood trim separating the panes of glass, are missing so I'll need to rebuild them.
 It's just little fiddly bits of wood so it shouldn't be too hard.
 It'll be nice to take the boards down and let the light in!

-the window frame.
-And at the top, the creatively broken pane that still needs to be replaced.
+The left sidelight is missing the lower muntin.
+You can see where it should slot into the window frame.
+And at the top, the creatively broken pane that still needs to be replaced. |

 We've still got our boy's two dogs, Walter the pug and Hazelnut the Tibetan spaniel.
 They should be able to go home soon.
 We've also got two of Em's four until she gets the tall wood fence up at her new house.
 That's Bella the indoorsy wiener dog, and Arnold the greyhound/kangaroo.
 Or meerkat/prairie dog.
 So we've got eight dogs underfoot.
 Our four are getting tired of sharing everything with all these granddogs, but everyone is mostly good.
 Except for the yapping.